larathompson/project-2/README.md

 ```
 This fetch request allowed us to gather the different tracks (`songsData`) on the album, their name (`title`) and the album cover (`cover`).

-By mapping over the `songsData` and researching how to effectively implement AUDIOCONTROLS??, we were able to allow the user to play previews of all of the tracks within an album.
+By mapping over the `songsData` and researching how to effectively implement audio controls, we were able to allow the user to play previews of all of the tracks within an album.

 To style our app, we used Bulma in addition to our own SCSS effects, gaining inspiration from the green and black colour scheme used by Spotify.